-In re Wyly, 2015 WL 5042756, at \6 (Bankr.
+In re Wyly, 2015 WL 5042756, at 6 (Bankr.
 N.D.
 Tex.
 Aug.
-25, 2015) (quotations and citations omitted).
-As explained by the Fifth Circuit:
+25, 2015) (quotations and citations

 The differences between claim preclusion and issue preclusion are significant.
 Waiver is not a motivating principle behind issue preclusion.
 Instead, courts reason that if another court has already furnished a trustworthy determination of a given issue of fact or law, a party that has already litigated that issue should not be allowed to attack that determination in a second action.
 Moreover, under issue preclusion, unlike claim preclusion, the subject matter of the later suit need not have any relationship to the subject matter of the prior suit.